 If you think about it, if Bible teachers were judged for their teaching, how can we determine if someone is officially a Bible teacher?
 The legalist will tell you, but what’s the truth?
 Is it when we teach once, twice, or 1,000 times?
 Is it when we graduate from cemetery–I mean, seminary?
 Did Paul, Peter, James, Jude, and John go to seminary?
 What about Matthew, Mark, and Luke?
 No?
 So were they teachers?
 Should we turn from teaching if we think we’re in error, never teach again, go home and repent?
 How can we be 100% sure we’ve repented properly from teaching?
 Is it based on casual conversation or do we have to be on stage and then off stage?
 Does social media count?

 Do you see it?
 Do you see how this notion of Bible teachers being scolded or handed extra goodies for what they said or wrote isn’t the truth?
 Thankfully, I sure do.
 If I didn’t you’d never hear from me again.
 Instead, I’d go work on my golf swing and spend more time with Jennifer and Grace.
 I’d never take the chance of getting a frown from God on Judgment Day.
 But that’s not the truth.
 Therefore I’ll continue until the wheels fall off because I enjoy this very much.

 A prayer for you: Father, thank you for the truth of the gospel.
 It has taken so much pressure off me.
-Knowing that no matter what I do or don’t do, I’m secure, because of Jesus?
+Knowing that no matter what I do or don’t do, I’m secure because of Jesus?
 This is empowering!
 Right now, I lift up all who are reading this, directly to you.
 Dad, you know who has just read this devotional, and you know who needed to.
 I pray that you take them further into the awareness of what Jesus has done.
-Help them enjoy the freedom He died to give them.
+Help them enjoy the freedom He died to give them, and if they want to teach, encourage them to teach.
 Amen.